Jananidharumaraj/glowing-master/README.md

 After completing my first computer science class through CS50 (EDX), I decided to build an e-commerce website using Python, Flask, SQLalchemy (and also HTML, CSS, Jinja).

-The original website is hosted [here](https://unwrapla.com/) and was built on Shopify.
-This is a zero waste business offering refilling services for cleaning and beauty products.

 I reproduced this web app and tried to imitate their design and main features.